 Affordable Legal Services so grandfamilies impacted by parental substance use disorders, whether inside or outside the foster care system, can access a continuum of legal relationship options and understand the differences-both legal and practical-of adoption, guardianship and legal custody.
+Lifespan Respite provides coordinated, community-based respite for family care-

 Lifespan Respite provides coordinated, community-based respite for family caregivers caring for individuals with special needs of all ages.
+Financial Supports including access to Temporary Assistance for Needy Families

-Financial Supports including access to Temporary Assistance for Needy Families (TANF)-one of the three primary purposes of which is to support children in the care of relatives, Social Security retirement, disability and survivor benefits for both the caregivers and for the children, and Supplemental Security Income for low-income caregivers and shildren who are disability. come caregivers and children who are disabled.
+Financial Supports including access to Temporary Assistance for Needy Families (TANF)-one of the three primary purposes of which is to support children in the care of relatives, Social Security retirement, disability and survivor benefits for both the caregivers and for the children, and Supplemental Security Income for low-income caregivers and children who are disabled.